 Admission

 Dalton State College seeks to produce graduates who are prepared for their professions and who are inspired with a passion for excellence, lifelong learning and success.
 The Office of Admissions takes the lead in actively recruiting, sustaining and graduating a diverse, qualified student body that may be able to benefit from the comprehensive array of academically respected program offerings.
 The Dalton State Office of Admission is located in the Westcott Building, at 650 College Drive.
-Our office hours during the fall and spring semester are Monday through Thursday, 8:00 a.m. to 6:00 p.m. and Friday 8:00 a.m. to 12:00 p.m.
-Our office hours during the summer semester are Monday through Thursday 7:00 a.m. to 6:00 p.m.
+Office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Telephone, (706) 272-4436; or toll-free, 1-800-829-4436.

 INFORMATION COMMON TO ALL APPLICANTS FOR ADMISSION